remotion-medialab/voicerec-mobapp/README.md

 - Uses **NativeWind** (Tailwind CSS for React Native)
 - Consistent color scheme and spacing
 - Responsive design principles

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Code Style

-- Use TypeScript for all new components
-- Follow the existing component structure
-- Use NativeWind classes for styling
-- Add proper TypeScript types

 ## 📝 Scripts